-Prof. Lin received the BS degree in Electrophysics from National Chiao Tung University (NCTU), Hsinchu, Taiwan, R.O.C., in 1987, and the M.S. and PhD degrees in Electrical Engineering from the University of California at Los Angeles (UCLA), in 1991 and 1994, respectively.
+Dr. Lin received the B.S. degree in Electrophysics from National Chiao Tung University (NCTU) in Taiwan in 1987.
+He came to Los Angeles in 1990 for graduate study, and received M.S. and Ph.D. degrees in Electrical Engineering from UCLA in 1991 and 1994, respectively.

 After receiving his doctoral degree In April 1994 and working briefly as a postdoctoral researcher for a few months, Dr. Lin joined AT&T Bell Labs (became Lucent Bell Labs in 1997) at Murray Hill, New Jersey as a Member of Technical Staff.
 He later became the Technical Manager of RF and High Speed Circuit Design Research in 2000.
 While at Bell Labs, he was working on microwave and millimeter-wave circuits using various technologies for the development of early wireless communications.
 These include 3G, wireless LAN, and point-to-point link (28 and 38 GHz).
 In September 2001, he joined Agere Systems, a spin-off from Lucent Technologies, where he was involved with high speed CMOS circuit design for optical and backplane communications.
 In July 2003, he joined University of Florida as an Associate Professor and was promoted to Professor in August 2007.